Welcome to the Museum of Aboriginal Peoples' Art and Artifacts.

 The museum’s collection contains over 2,000 Indigenous artworks.
 MOAPAA is housed at the Portage College Corporate Centre, which is situated in the beautiful county of Lac La Biche, Alberta.

-For your viewing pleasure, watch and listen to Joseph Sánchez as he introduces the exhibits on show around the museum.
+Watch and listen to Joseph Sánchez as he introduces the exhibits on show around the museum for your viewing pleasure.

 Hours of Operation